 The builder anxious to get on the water can purchase pre-milled gunwales and ready made canoe seats; one day and the canoe is ready to paddle.
 The builder looking for a shop project can burn an entire day hand-crafting a single canoe seat.

 Jump into the building process on day one or our full-week canoe building class, positioning the building forms on the strongback.
 Over the next two days, the canoe takes shape as you bevel and fit cedar strips into place.
 We do it with pencil, pocketknife, block plane, staples and yellow carpenter's glue.

-The $3895 tuition covers one to six students and materials to build one canoe.
-You build one canoe either as private instruction or a group project.
+The $4895 tuition covers one to six students and materials to build one canoe.
+You build your canoe either as private instruction or a group project.
 The goal is for you, your group, to take away the skills and know-how to build a cedar strip canoe.
 Learn new skills and enjoy an uninterrupted week of doing something with your hands.

 By the midpoint of this class, we'll be sanding and laminating the hull, first the exterior, then the interior.
 We laminate the hull with epoxy and fiberglass.
 By the end of the week, you learn the ins and outs of installing gunwales, decks and seats.

-Call or email to schedule a date for your personal hands-on instruction or your group.
+Call or email to schedule a date for personal hands-on instruction or your group.